Store Creation

 Simple Store by Factory

-The simplest way to create some store is to create one with the storeOf factory:
+The simplest way to create a store is the storeOf factory:

-// pass some data as initial state into it
+// create a `Store` and pass some data as initial state into it:

 val storedInterest: Store<Interest> = storeOf(Interest.Programming)